Montserrat: Administrative divisions

-For census purposes, these are further divided into 23 Enumeration districts.
+For census purposes, these are further divided into 23 enumeration districts.

 Police

 Policing is primarily the responsibility of the Royal Montserrat Police Service.

-Military and Defence
+Military and defence

 The defence of Montserrat is the responsibility of the United Kingdom.
-The Royal Navy maintains a ship on permanent station in the Caribbean (HMS Medway) and additionally sends another Royal Navy or Royal Fleet Auxiliary ship as a part of the Atlantic Patrol (NORTH) tasking.
+The Royal Navy maintains a ship on permanent station in the Caribbean (HMS Medway) and from time-to-time may send another Royal Navy or Royal Fleet Auxiliary ship as a part of the Atlantic Patrol (NORTH) tasking.
 These ships' main mission in the region is to maintain British sovereignty for the overseas territories, provide humanitarian aid and disaster relief during disasters such as hurricanes, which are common in the area, and conduct counter-narcotics operations.
+In October 2023, the destroyer HMS Dauntless (which had temporarily replaced Medway on its Caribbean tasking), visited the territory in order to assist local authorities in preparing for the climax of the hurricane season.

 Royal Montserrat Defence Force

 The Royal Montserrat Defence Force is the home defence unit of the British Overseas Territory of Montserrat.
 Raised in 1899, the unit is today a reduced force of about forty volunteer soldiers, primarily concerned with civil defence and ceremonial duties.
 The unit has a historical association with the Irish Guards.